django/deps/draft/0006-channels.rst

 For more details, see `What is a channel? <https://channels.readthedocs.io/en/latest/concepts.html#what-is-a-channel>`_.

-The other key concept is Groups, a set of channels that you can send messages to and get them delivered to all channels in the group.
+The other key concept is groups, sets of channels that you can send messages to and get them delivered to all channels in the group.
 Groups are network-transparent and look the same across all